iobroker-community-adapters/ioBroker.acme/README.md

 ## ACME adapter for ioBroker

-Generates certificate bundles using ACME challenges.
+Generates certificates using ACME challenges.

 ## Usage